Alhassanojoekoroma/Web-Programming-Tec/README.md

 If you want, I can now:
 - Implement a `players.html` UI that talks to `php/players.php` (CRUD)
-- Implement registration/login pages and wire them to `php/auth.php`# Web-Programming-Tec
+- Implement registration/login pages and wire them to `php/auth.php`
--